 Argon CO2 Mixtures: Argon/carbon dioxide blends are versatile mixtures for welding Carbon, Low-Alloy and some Stainless Steels.
 Increasing the CO2 content will increase weld penetration and bead wetting characteristics.
 At higher current levels and CO2 content, increased spatter may result.
 Ar/CO2 blends can be used to join a wide range of material thickness while utilizing a variety of modes of metal transfer.
 Ar/CO2 blends are used for all kinds of structural steel, farm implements and machinery.
-Lower levels of CO2 can be used for pulsed arc or spray arc welding, while higher levels > 20% are used for short arc welding and the shielding of some flux-cored wires.
+Lower levels of CO2 can be used for the pulsed arc or spray arc welding, while higher levels > 20% are used for short arc welding and the shielding of some flux-cored wires.

 Some of the commonly used ratios are as follows:

 ARGON 95% - 5% Co2 - used for pulsed spray transfer and short-circuiting transfer on a variety of material thicknesses.

 ARGON 90% - 10% Co2 - For spray transferring mild steel.

 ARGON 85% - 15% Co2 - used for variety of applications on Carbon and Low-Alloy Steels

 ARGON 80% - 20% Co2 - used for short circuiting or spray transfer welding of Carbon Steel.